markstringer-dti/markstringer-dti.github.io/dti.md

 This is important number #1.

 What you need to know is a rough order of priority for these "big ticket" items.
-Really easy way to do this is using a package like Trello create a Kanban board with four columns and then label those columns "Done", "Now", "Next", "Later
-".
-The next job is for either the product owner or the product owner together with the whole team to put those tickets in those columns when you've done that what do you have you have a sized road map.
+Really easy way to do this is using a package like Trello create a Kanban board with four columns and then label those columns "Done", "Now", "Next", "Later ".
+The next job is for either the product owner or the product owner together with the whole team to put those tickets in those columns.
+When you've done that, you have  a sized and roughly prioritised road map.

 Then every fortnight at the end of the mid-sprint check I would walk through the Kanban board and asked the team to estimate the percentage completion of the things that were in the "Now" column.
 I multiplied the percentage complete scores that I get from the team with the fibbonaci numbers on the ticket items I get important number #2.